-second, to pay any amounts due and payable to any counterparty to any permitted hedging transactions as of the Payment Cut-off Date;
+second, to pay any amounts due and payable to any counterparty to any permitted hedging transactions as of the payment cut-off date;

-third, to fund the expense reimbursement sub-account until the balance thereof is equal to an amount specified by FRBNY (\$500,000 as of December 31, 2010);
+third, to fund the expense reimbursement sub-account until the balance thereof is equal to an amount specified by FRBNY (\$500,000 as of December 31, 2011 and 2010);

-2 The outstanding principal and accrued interest balance of the Senior Loan were \$14,071,057 (principal of \$13,525,534 and interest of \$545,523) and \$18,500,025 (principal of \$18,158,567 and interest of \$341,458) as of December 31, 2010 and 2009, respectively.

-3 The outstanding principal and accrued interest balance of the Equity Contribution were \$5,365,583 (principal of \$5,000,000 and interest of \$365,583) and \$5,193,289 (principal of \$5,000,000 and interest of \$193,289) as of December 31, 2010 and 2009, respectively.

-- fourth, to fund the investment reserve sub-account until the balance thereof is equal to an amount specified by FRBNY (\$0 as of December 31, 2010); - fifth, to pay all or a portion of the outstanding principal amount of the Senior Loan; - sixth, so long as the entire outstanding principal amount of the Senior Loan shall have been paid in full in cash, to pay all or any portion of the accrued and unpaid interest outstanding on the Senior Loan; - seventh, so long as the entire outstanding principal amount of, and all accrued and unpaid interest outstanding on, the Senior Loan shall have been paid in full in cash, to release to the LLC, for distribution to the Equity Investor or its permitted assignees, the lesser of (a) all remaining amounts and (b) the undistributed balance of the Equity Contribution Amount; - eighth, so long as (i) the entire outstanding principal amount of, and all accrued and unpaid interest outstanding on, the Senior Loan shall have been paid in full in cash, (ii) all other remaining secured obligations outstanding shall have been paid in full in cash and (iii) the Equity Contribution amount shall have been decreased to zero because cash has been released to the LLC for distribution to the Equity Investor or its permitted assignees, the lesser of (a) all remaining amounts and (b) the accrued but unpaid accrued interest in respect of the Equity Interest; - ninth, so long as (i) the entire outstanding principal amount of, and all accrued and unpaid interest outstanding on, the Senior Loan has been paid in full in cash, (ii) all other remaining secured obligations outstanding shall have been paid in full in cash and (iii) the Equity Contribution amount shall have been decreased to zero and there are no outstanding accrued and unpaid interest, to pay any amounts due and payable to any counterparty to any permitted hedging transactions as of the Payment Cut-off Date to the extent not paid under clause second above; - tenth, so long as, (i) the entire outstanding principal amount of, and all accrued and unpaid interest outstanding on, the Senior Loan have been paid in full in cash, (ii) all other remaining secured obligations outstanding shall have been paid in full in cash and (iii) the Equity Contribution amount shall have been decreased to zero and there are no outstanding accrued and unpaid interest, to pay 67 percent of all remaining amounts to FRBNY and to release to the LLC, for distribution to the Equity Investor or its permitted assignees, 33 percent of all remaining amounts. - After December 15, 2010, amounts available in the accounts of the LLC as of the 6th business day of each month shall be distributed on the 10th business day of each month in the order of priority as described above.
-The first distribution of proceeds under the modified terms was in January 2011.
+fourth, to fund the investment reserve sub-account until the balance thereof is equal to an amount specified by FRBNY (\$0 as of December 31, 2011 and 2010);

+fifth, to pay all or a portion of the outstanding principal amount of the Senior Loan;

+sixth, so long as the entire outstanding principal amount of the Senior Loan shall have been paid in full in cash, to pay all or any portion of the accrued and unpaid interest outstanding on the Senior Loan;

+seventh, so long as the entire outstanding principal amount of, and all accrued and unpaid interest outstanding on, the Senior Loan shall have been paid in full in cash, to release to the LLC, for distribution to the Equity Investor or its permitted assignees, the lesser of (a) all remaining amounts and (b) the undistributed balance of the Equity Contribution Amount;

+eighth, so long as (i) the entire outstanding principal amount of, and all accrued and unpaid interest outstanding on, the Senior Loan shall have been paid in full in cash, (ii) all other remaining secured obligations outstanding shall have been paid in full in cash and (iii) the Equity Contribution amount shall have been decreased to zero because cash has been released to the LLC for distribution to the Equity Investor or its permitted assignees, the lesser of (a) all remaining amounts and (b) the accrued but unpaid accrued interest in respect of the equity interest;

+ninth, so long as (i) the entire outstanding principal amount of, and all accrued and unpaid interest outstanding on, the Senior Loan has been paid in full in cash, (ii) all other remaining secured obligations outstanding shall have been paid in full in cash and (iii) the Equity Contribution amount shall have been decreased to zero and there are no outstanding accrued and unpaid interest, to pay any amounts due and payable to any counterparty to any permitted hedging transactions as of the payment cut-off date to the extent not paid under clause second above;

+tenth, so long as, (i) the entire outstanding principal amount of, and all accrued and unpaid interest outstanding on, the Senior Loan have been paid in full in cash, (ii) all other remaining secured obligations outstanding shall have been paid in full in cash and (iii) the Equity Contribution amount shall have been decreased to zero and there are no outstanding accrued and unpaid interest, to pay 67 percent of all remaining amounts to FRBNY and to release to the LLC, for distribution to the Equity Investor or its permitted assignees, 33 percent of all remaining amounts.

+Effective March 31, 2011, amendments were made to the Credit Agreement such that permitted hedging transaction payments are paid on the date that such amounts are due and owing by the LLC under the terms of the permitted hedge, and that distributions to each Equity Investor as noted in the seventh, eighth, and tenth priorities described above are made pro rata based on each Equity Investor's percentage interest.